DavidBK/shampoo/Node/Asynchronous-Javascript.md

 };
 ```

-1. Write a code that log the string `"1"`.
+1. Write a code that log the string `"1"` after 0 ms.
 2. Write a code that log the string `"2"` 1 ms after the log `"1"` above has finished.
 3. Write a code that log the string `"3"` 10 ms after the the log `"2"` above has finished.
 4. Write a code that log the string `"4"` 5 ms after the the log `"3"` above has finished.